X-CASH-official/delegates-explorer/README.md

 When you have verified that the website works correctly, remove the test data, by shutting down the website server and then run it with the following option
 `--test_data_remove`

-When you have verified that the website is working, remove the test data